Oko

 Pain Points

-• Most devices are not intuitive for beginners and they lack stimulation during the playing process which makes the experience punishing
+Most devices are not intuitive for beginners and lack stimulation during the playing process

 How might we create a music production tool that promotes experimentation and exploration for creative producers through non-traditional synthesis?